-(a) A subpoena in a civil proceeding may require that electronically stored information be produced and that the party serving the subpoena or person acting on the party's request be permitted to inspect, copy, test, or sample the information.
+- (a) A subpoena in a civil proceeding may require that electronically stored information be produced and that the party serving the subpoena or a person acting on the party's request be permitted to inspect, copy, test, or sample the information. - (b) Subject to subsections (c) and (d), Rules 7, 8, and 9 apply to a person responding to a subpoena under subsection (a) as if that person were a party.

-1 (b) Subject to subsections (c) and (d), Rules 7, 8 and 9 apply to a person responding to a 2 subpoena under subsection (a) as if that person were a party.
-3 (c) A party serving a subpoena requiring production of electronically stored information 4 shall take reasonable steps to avoid imposing undue burden or expense on a person subject to the 5 subpoena.
-6 (d) An order of the court requiring compliance with a subpoena issued under this rule 7 must provide protection to a person that is neither a party nor a party's officer from undue 8 burden or expense resulting from compliance.
-9 Reporter's Notes 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 This rule is intended to make the process for responding to a discovery request involving electronically stored information and the process for responding to a subpoena congruent.
+- (c) A party serving a subpoena requiring production of electronically stored information shall take reasonable steps to avoid imposing undue burden or expense on a person subject to the subpoena. - (d) An order of the court requiring compliance with a subpoena issued under this rule must provide protection to a person that is not a party from undue burden or expense resulting from compliance.

+This rule is intended to make the process for responding to a discovery request involving electronically stored information and the process for responding to a subpoena congruent.
 This rule is not intended to supplant protections under the state's existing rules governing discovery afforded to a person responding to a subpoena.
 A person responding to a subpoena for electronically stored information and parties responding to a discovery request stand on the same footing and have the same rights and obligations.
 A party responsible for the issuance and service of a subpoena, however, is under a special duty to avoid imposing undue burden or expense on a person subject to the subpoena.
 The court shall enforce this duty whenever it is breached.

 This rule protects a person responding to a subpoena for production of electronically stored information from undue burden or expense resulting from compliance with the subpoena.
-In determining whether there is undue burden or expense, the court may consider, among other factors, the existence of any relationship between such person and a party to the civil proceeding 25 RULE 11.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 26 applying and construing these rules, consideration must be given to the need to promote 27 uniformity of the law with respect to its subject matter among the states that adopt these rules.
-28 RULE 12.
-REPEALS.
-The following rules are repealed: 29 •••• 30 RULE 13.
-EFFECTIVE DATE.
-These rules take effect [insert effective date].
+In determining whether there is undue burden or expense, the court may consider, among other factors, the existence of any relationship between such person and a party to the civil proceeding.